zhangjiangen11/GodotSteam-Server/README.md

 GodotSteam Version | Broken Compatibility
 ---|---
-4.3| Networking identity system removed, replaced with Steam IDs
+4.3| Networking identity system removed, replaced with Steam IDs 4.4 | sendMessages returns an Array

 Known Issues
 ---
 - Steam overlay will not work when running your game from the editor if you are using Forward+ as the renderer.
 It does work with Compatibility though.
 Your exported project will work perfectly fine in the Steam client, however.
 - **Using MinGW causes crashes.** I strongly recommend you **do not use MinGW** to compile at this time.

-"Quick" How-To
+Quick How-To
 ---
 For complete instructions on how to build the Godot 4.x version of GodotSteam Server from scratch, [please refer to our documentation's 'How-To Modules' section.](https://godotsteam.com/howto/server/) It will have the most up-to-date information.

-Alternatively, you can just [download the pre-compiled versions in our Releases section](https://github.com/CoaguCo-Industries/GodotSteam-Server/releases) and skip compiling it yourself!
+Alternatively, you can just [download the pre-compiled versions in our Releases section](https://github.com/GodotSteam/GodotSteam-Server/releases) and skip compiling it yourself!

-Donate
----
-Pull-requests are the best way to help the project out but you can also donate through [Github Sponsors](https://github.com/sponsors/Gramps)!

 License
 ---